tlatkowski/inpainting-gmcnn-keras/README.md

 **places365** catalog contains 5 sample images form Places365 validation set.
 ## Model training
-The main configuration file is placed at **./config/main_config.ini**.
+The main configuration file is placed in **./config/main_config.ini**.
 It contains training and model parameters.
 You can tweak those parameters before model running.

 The default configuration looks as follows:
 ```ini